[Please check the Public Service page for upcoming public service events that the club will be supporting.]

 Oh yeah, just in case you were wondering, 3 1/2 hours into the search one of the teams located the Scouts and returned them to their troop located down at Woodrun Camp.
 (See below) (Contributed by Chris, KK4GXT, edited by webmaster.)

-April 11, 2017 - A new set of files are now on the Software page to use in programming radios.
+April 11, 2017 - A set of files are on the Software page to use in programming radios.
 These files are contributed by club members.
 If you would like to provide a file, please indicate the radio, date compiled and software package that uses the file.
 Send the file as an e-mail attachment to the webmaster.